Museum Huelsmann

 27. November 2023

-A unique exhibition featuring inkstands from around 1900 by WMF, a company that still exists!
-The man behind the counter was friendly.
+Unique exhibition with ink wells from around 1900 by WMF, the company still exists!
+Friendly man at the counter.

 Frau Wunderbar 2